This post is also available in: German

 6. Crampons vs microspikes.
 Can I use them instead of crampons?

-Crampons, like the Hillsound Trail Crampon Pro are meant for more technical terrain like ice-climbing, mountaineering and backcountry adventures.
-They have more aggressive spikes that are much longer and stronger, providing a better grip on snow and ice, which you need to stay safe if you’re climbing up an icy mountain.
+Crampons, like the Hillsound Trail Crampon Pro are meant for more technical terrain like ice-climbing steep terrain, mountaineering and backcountry adventures.
+They have more aggressive traction spikes that are much longer and larger spikes, providing a better grip on snow and ice, which you need to stay safe if you’re climbing up an icy mountain.

-Microspikes provide a more light to moderate type of traction and are intended for easy to moderate winter hikes or, in some cases urban hikes.
+Microspikes is a pair of spikes that provide a more light to moderate type of footwear traction (just enough traction) and are intended for easy to moderate hikes on winter months, or in some cases urban hikes.
+If that’s you then this type of stainless steel spikes might be the best option for you.

 Related Reading: 7 Reasons Why You Need an Emergency Thermal Blanket On Every Hike